kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 “Minor disturbances have been reported, but remain manageable.”

-*Weiss quietly promises he'll take care of it.*
+*Hermann quietly promises he'll take care of it.*